-If you believe that a Google Customer Reviews participant is in violation of one of the policies above, please let us know by filling out the Google Customer Reviews report violation form so that we can investigate.
+If you believe that a Google Customer Reviews participant is in violation of one of the policies above, please let us know by filling in the Google Customer Reviews report violation form so that we can investigate.

 Google requires Google Customer Reviews participants to provide transparency into the business and the product that's being promoted.
-Google also requires merchants to set realistic expectations about what their products can do for their users.
+Google also requires retailers to set realistic expectations about what their products can do for their users.

 Guidance for Google Customer Reviews participants includes not making misleading claims:

-- Promote products with realistic, credible and reasonable claims For example, don't promote "get rich quick" programmes
+- Promote products with realistic, credible and reasonable claims For example, don't promote 'get rich quick' programmes

 - Provide users with accurate information about the risks associated with their product or service

 - Include relevant and easy-to-find disclaimers when testimonials and endorsements imply that results are typical